-- 1. Must pass EHHS 111 and EHHS112 Freshman Seminar I and Freshman Seminar II; - Must pass with a letter grade of C or better SW 130 Critical Thinking for Social Workers and SW 230 Introduction to Social Work.
-(SW 230 has a 20-hour volunteer service component that must be completed in a human service agency); - 2.
-Must submit a written Application for Admission to the Social Work Program. - Must successfully complete an admission interview with members of the faculty of the Social Work Department (to include, when possible, the faculty who taught SW 230 and the department chair, or designee) - Must have a cumulative 2.5 GPA at the time of application for admission to the social work program - \All other students must have their transcripts evaluated by the Department Chair or a designee and meet all the requirements of a social work major including numbers 2, 3 and 4 above.
+- Must pass HHS 111 and HHS112 The College Experience I and The College Experience II; - Must pass with a letter grade of "C" or better in the following foundation social work courses: SW 130 Critical Thinking for Social Workers and SW 230 Introduction to Social Work (SW 230 has a 20-hour service-learning component that must be completed in a human service agency). - Must submit a written Application for Admission to the Social Work Program. - Must successfully complete an admission interview with members of the faculty of the Social Work Department (to include, when possible, the faculty who taught SW 230 and the department chair, or designee). - Must have a cumulative 2.50 GPA at the time of application for admission to the social work program.

+\All other students must have their transcripts evaluated by the Department Chair or a designee and meet all the requirements of a social work major including numbers 2, 3, and 4 above.